-Master Services Plans should as a minimum show the following: VERSION 5.40 Page 300 of 303
+Master Services Plans should as a minimum show the following:

-- Street trees. - Drainage, treated/potable water, fire hydrants, fire plugs, raw water, sewer, communications, gas, electrical, private works. - Trench alignments of all services within the limit of works (single line representation for shared trench). - All pits to scale and street lighting to be shown. - Any structural or mechanical protection if applicable. - Kerb alignments and kerb crossings. - Clear identification of incidents where minimum vertical or horizontal clearances are not achieved and detail of actual clearance. - Vehicle crossings (where known)
+- Street trees. - Drainage, treated/potable water, fire hydrants, fire plugs, raw water, sewer, communications, gas, electrical, private works. - Trench alignments of all services within the limit of works (single line representation for shared trench). - All pits to scale and street lighting to be shown.

+- Any structural or mechanical protection if applicable. - Kerb alignments and kerb crossings. - Clear identification of incidents where minimum vertical or horizontal clearances are not achieved and detail of actual clearance. - Vehicle crossings (where known)